 Does Secret Nature provide lab tests?

-In addition to testing for each of the major cannabinoids, we also pay extra to test the terpene profile of each Secret Nature product.
-Why?
-Because terpenes are almost as important as cannabinoids, and you deserve to know exactly how much myrcene, caryophyllene, and limonene are in your vape cartridge or Secret Nature top-shelf hemp flower.
+In addition to testing for each of the major cannabinoids, we also test the terpene profile of each Secret Nature product.
+Terpenes are almost as important as cannabinoids, and you deserve to know exactly how much myrcene, caryophyllene, and limonene are in your vape cartridge or hemp flower.